-The Remarkables Park Town Centre is the main retail park in Queenstown.
+The Remarkables Park Town Centre and Five Mile Shopping Centre are the two main retail parks in Queenstown.
 Locals make use of the biggest supermarket and the variety of shops on offer.
 Banks, pharmacy, electronic, department stores, outdoor specialist and a whole bunch more are all located here.
-There are also a number of decent café and restaurant options to choose from.
+There are also a number of decent cafe and restaurant options to choose from.

 The Remarkables Weekly market runs from December until April.
 Head past the Remarkables shopping centre until you reach the Red Barn.
 Each Saturday, arts and crafts, freshly cooked food and live music create a relaxed and fun atmosphere.
 It's a good way to support and enjoy the wares from local suppliers.

 The Queenstown Event centre is managed by Lakes Leisure and includes conference and leisure facilities.
-In addition to the swimming pool and, slide, there are football and cricket playing fields, an impressive gym and indoor playing courts.If you’re driving to Milford Sound, Frankton is a good fuel stop as there’s not many chances to do so for the couple of hours until you reach Te Anau.
+In addition to the swimming pool and, slide, there are football and cricket playing fields, an impressive gym and indoor playing courts.If you are driving to Milford Sound, Frankton is a good fuel stop as there are not many chances to do so for the couple of hours until you reach Te Anau.

 A good way to enjoy the scenery is to take a walk, or bike ride, along the Frankton Walkway.
 This pathway hugs Lake Wakatipu all the way into Queenstown.
 The walk takes about 90 minutes and affords you views of the lake, the Remarkables, Kelvin Peninsula (another good walk close by) and Cecil Peak.